 After years of isolation as a military base under political leader Jospi Broz Tito during World War II, Vis now welcomes tourists to experience an authentic experience with local people living simply.
 But all over the island you will see remnants of history.
 Tito’s Cave is a must see – the place where Tito and his Partisans would hide out under attack.
 It’s not easy to get to nor well sign posted, but worth the effort.

-Must Do: Visit the Blue Grotto, Green Grotto and Stiniva Bay in Vis – wonderful sea caves with clear waters perfect for snorkeling.
+We recommend: visit the Blue Grotto, Green Grotto and Stiniva Bay in Vis – wonderful sea caves with clear waters perfect for snorkeling.

 More than 70% of this island is covered in pine forest, part of the national park on the western tip.
 Walkers will love Mljet for its lush vegetation, salt water lakes (Veliko Jezero and Malo Jezero), hiking trails and cycling opportunities.
 It really is an island of unspoilt natural beauty.